 3. Check if the price is rejecting from your support or resistance zones

 Because if the price is rejecting, then that means the price is respecting the level, and it is most likely, that the support resistance area will hold.

 Support and resistance if used with the proper information, can make any forex strategy profitable.
-I myself use support and resistance while I do my analysis.
-And I can tell you one thing from experience that support and resistance can do wonders to your trading.
+We ourselves use support and resistance while we do our analysis, and we can tell you one thing from experience that support and resistance can do wonders to your trading.